EraslanBas/PerturbDecode/README.md

 PerturbDecode pipeline consists of a set of Python and R Jupyter notebooks and scripts.
 Analysis steps which require visual inspection are coded as Jupyter notebooks, while the rest are called from the command line.
 SRC/Pipeline/parameters.py file contains all the user defined parameters and input/output file names.

-Detailed explanations of the steps will be included soon.
+Detailed explanations of each step will be included here soon.